In an industry that doesn’t often put the consumer first, Lexop is changing the way companies manage their collection process.

 One of the amazing things about living in Canada is the nationwide health care benefits.
 While the Canadian health care system covers the majority of basic medical costs, you will likely incur a medical expense that you are responsible for entirely on your own at some point in your lifetime.
 Some expenses will be manageable without financing, but others can be too expensive to pay for out of pocket.
-Thankfully, there are financing options available for medical expenses when you need it.
-To learn more about financing for medical procedures, continue reading below.
+Thankfully, there are financing options available for medical expenses when you need them.

-What Types of Procedures Are Eligible for Financing?
+What Types Of Medical Procedures Are Eligible For Financing?

 - Elective surgery